sst/sst/www/docs/console.md

 ## Working with Safari or Brave

-Certain browsers like Safari and Brave require the local connection between the browser and the `sst start` cli to be running on HTTPS.
-SST integrates with [mkcert](https://github.com/FiloSottile/mkcert) to automatically generate a self signed certificate that is used.
-To setup
+Certain browsers like Safari and Brave require the local connection between the browser and the `sst start` CLI to be running on HTTPS.
+SST integrates with [mkcert](https://github.com/FiloSottile/mkcert) to automatically generate a self-signed certificate.
+To set this up:

 1. Follow the mkcert [installation steps](https://github.com/FiloSottile/mkcert#installation).
-2. Run `mkcert -install`
+2. Run `mkcert -install` in your terminal.
-3. Restart your browser
+3. Restart your browser.
-4. Run `sst start` and visit [the console](https://console.sst.dev) and everything should work.
+4. Restart `sst start` and navigate to <ConsoleUrl url={config.console} /> in the browser.

 ## How it works